jamado-lp/hello-world/README.md

 # hello-world
-Just doin first thigs n stuff
+Just doin first things n stuff

+Excited how this will work out...